Table of Contents

 • verifying the obligations and conditions relating to the following authorisations:

-• entrepreneurial skills, i.e. proof of knowledge of basic management and professional (inter)sectoral skills for specific activities;
+• entrepreneurial skills, i.e. proof of basic business management knowledge and (inter)sectoral professional skills for specific activities (regional regulations);

 • authorisation for an itinerant trade;